 Most extravagant cultural immersion

-Historically the Bedouins, Dubai’s nomadic people, used falcons to hunt and survive.
-Today falconry continues to be an integral part of the UAE’s culture – so much so that the falcon can be found on Dubai’s currency.
+Historically the Bedouins, Dubai's nomadic people, used falcons to hunt and survive.
+Today falconry continues to be an integral part of the UAE's culture — so much so that the falcon features on Dubai's currency.

 Most over-the-top gin

 With Bentley chauffeurs, oceanfront pools, and four different themed penthouse-style suites, the Four Seasons Resort Dubai at Jumeirah Beach has plenty that's gloriously decadent.
 Its approach to gin is no different.

 Inside Hendricks Bar gin is taken to the next level.
 This dimly lit venue, all dark woods and leathers, evokes the Roaring Twenties.
 There's a cigar lounge, but the real draw here is the gin.
 This bar has gins that you don't even know exist — and a "build your own drink" menu that features endless combinations of infused gins, mixers, ice cubes, glass types, accents, and everything in between.